cmu-phil/markov-checker/README.md

 ```

 The user should uncomment the desired simulation in this script and run it.
 This spews forth much text, but the formatted simulation results are saved in the `alg_output` directory.

+Each simulated dataset is saved in this directory, along with the CPDAGs and DAGs obtained from the various algorithms.
+The Markov condition is checked on these CPDAGs and DAGs with respect to the data, along with the analysis results.